Bstn1802/AutoReconnect/README.md

 If this file is not present, start the game

 Configuration contains some int's
-It's list of time to reconnect
+It's list of time between reconnects

 <sub>(Btw you can exit the disconnect screen with <kbd>Esc</kbd>)</sub>